saifalafeefi/COSC495-Assignment2-Parallax/README.md

-# Ball Brawl
+# Supersonic Acrobatic Rocket-Powered Battle-Cars (SARPBC for short)

+DO YOU HAVE WHAT IT TAKES TO PROTECT YOUR NET AGAINST ALL ODDS?

+ARE YOU PASSIONATE ABOUT KNOCKING OPPONENTS FOR THE THRILL?

+DO YOU LIKE HIGH SPEED AND DESTRUCTION?

+THEN THIS GAME IS FOR YOU!

-A 3D soccer/sumo ball game where you knock enemy balls into their goal while defending your own.
+(A 3D soccer/sumo ball game where you knock enemy balls into their goal while defending your own)

 ## Gameplay